mattmartin14/dream_machine/rust_code/r_data_gen/readme.md

 I ended up organizing my code into 2 separate files:

 1. [main.rs](./src/main.rs) - this is required by rust; this is where Rayon kicks off the parallel writing
-2. [common.rs](./src/common.rs) - this has all the common functions like generating a fake row of data and formatting stuff
+2. [common.rs](./src/common.rs) - this has all the common functions like generating a fake row of data, writing to files, and formatting stuff

 <hr>
 <h3>Results</h3>